From locked mix to export — how Veyra actually works

 After assets exist, the timeline composites stills and clips against the same mix and beat geometry you calibrated in analysis.
 That is where lip-sync takes, lyric review, and “Save MP4” exports happen — including optional burned-in subtitles when transcripts are present.

-Video Plan — step by step
+Project Plan — step by step

 The following mirrors the in-app sidebar order: foundations first, then narrative and locations, then shot mechanics, then generation.
 Copy here is written for producers and directors; engineers can still rely on the same gates in the product.